 H (boy, aged 10): “I actually had a clip on my Twitch (live streaming platform), but I didn’t know how to clip it.
 I was asking them (YouTuber) how, and they didn’t respond.
 It was so sad”.

-It is asserted that the more active a viewer is in their communication with these characters, the more likely that a para-social relationship (the illusion of a ‘real’ relationship with a media character) will form [70].
-Thus, children may still perceive a level of intimacy with a YouTuber, despite a lack of return communication[39].
+Despite a lack of return communication, children may still perceive a level of intimacy with a YouTuber, by being active in their communication with these characters [39].
 This was evident in the following quote, as this child had never received a response from their favorite YouTuber, yet they still considered them a friend; L (boy, aged 10): “it’s like sending a text to your best friend”.
 Adults too have described the relationship in this way [37,39].
 Although some children reasoned that a physical connection is required for a friendship, they often described their favorite YouTubers as being people they look up to K (girl, aged 10): “I just really love them”, and whose content they watch regularly (Theme 1).

-The relationship between children and YouTubers appeared to influence judgement of their actions.
+Familiarity between children and YouTubers appeared to influence judgement of their actions.
 For example, children’s favorite YouTubers were often understood to be driven by a passion for making videos, whereas less familiar YouTubers were deemed to be more driven by financial incentive, earning money from merchandise, advertising revenue, own brands, and sponsorship deals;

 S (girl, aged 11): “I like Sophie Darcy.
 She’s a contortionist and her videos are really funny.
 They’re original […] I think to be a good YouTuber it’s not doing it for the fame and money, it’s doing it because you actually like doing it, and you like filming.
 She just has that”.

 In this excerpt, as well as many others, the actions of the child’s favorite YouTuber are regarded more favorably.
-Thus, the type of relationship a child has with a YouTuber may also affect how they perceive the decision to market products in their content, which is discussed in Theme 4.
+Thus, familiarity with a YouTuber may also affect how children perceive the decision to market products in their content, which is discussed in Theme 4.

 3.2.
 RQ2: Children’s understanding of and attitude towards the techniques used in influencer marketing of HFSS products